hpsa/hpe-application-automation-tools-plugin/doc/README.md

 ## New Features and Enhancements

-Version 7.8 introduced the following enhancements and fixes:
+Version 7.9 introduced the following enhancements and fixes:

 **ALM Octane**

-- Support for environment variables in auto actions.
+- Support for Active choice parameters with Jenkins.
 - Bug fixes.

-**ALM**

-- 'Ability to use the Jenkins proxy settings to open a connection when verifying the ALM URL.

 For information about enhancements introduced in previous versions, see [What's new in earlier versions](WhatsNewEarlier.md).